studentkittens/lncs-pandoc/paper.md

 unchanged and valid).
 Therefore a backup and restore strategy, to validate the integrity of data, is needed.

-There are numerous ways check or ensure data integrity.
+There are numerous ways to check or ensure data integrity.
 One possibility would be to use file systems like `ZFS`[^ZFS] or `BTRFS`[^BTRFS] which by itself ensure that data doesn't get corrupted.
 These file systems have the ability to detect and avoid data corruption, see @dataintegrity.
 Another possibility to identify data